 « Follow the money »

 What happened to these funds?
-In 2007, the investment fund Handoxx paid out US$283 million from the trust in the form of zero-interest loans granted to Merix International Ventures (the company belonging to Timur Kulibayev).
+In 2007, $ 283 million were withdrawn from the trust and transferred to Merix International Ventures, Timur Kulibayev's company, in the form of, according to our documents, an initially interest-free loan from the Handoxx investment fund.
 Notably, these funds enabled the Kazakh billionaire to purchase luxury properties in the United Kingdom, including that of Prince Andrew.
 Clearly extremely generous, Arvind Tiku also awarded Merix a loan of US$101 dollars via Oilex.

 Confronted with the fact that its partner Arvind Tiku was pooling his funds in a trust shared by the Kazakh President’s son-in-law and directly fed by Oilex, and the fact that the latter was loaning it nine-figure sums, Vitol stated it “is neither a shareholder in Handoxx nor Oilex and is therefore unable to comment on purported payments made between the two companies.”
-Neither Arvind Tiku nor Timur Kulibayev have responded to clarify this point.
+When contacted by Public Eye, Arvind Tiku refused to be quoted.
+Right of Reply Arvind Tiku/Xena

 Business as usual?

 For the purposes of the investigation, the Swiss Office of the Attorney General had ordered the Tiku-Kulibayev accounts to be blocked, including two belonging to the company Oilex; they were frozen until May 2011.
-It was an embarrassing situation for Vitol, whose code of conduct claims to “not tolerate bribery or corruption”.
-Regardless, the company continued its lucrative business dealings with Arvind Tiku.
+This should have raised questions at Vitol, whose code of conduct expressly states that it tolerates “neither bribes nor corruption“.
+But the company simply continued its profitable business in Kazakhstan.

 We learn that the new arrival within Ingma, Dias Suleimenov, is another of Timur Kulibayev’s loyal followers.
 In 2011, he received US$11.8 million in dividends at HSBC Geneva.